MicrosoftDocs/CommunityToolkit/docs/maui/converters/list-to-string-converter.md

 > [!NOTE]
 > Note that the separators can be supplied in the following ways:
-> 1. as the `ConverterParameter` in the converter binding,
+> 1. As the `ConverterParameter` in the converter binding
-> 1. as the `Seperator` property on the converter.
+> 2. As the `Separator` property on the converter
 >
-> Note that the `ConverterParameter` option will take precedence over the `Seperator` property.
+> Note that the `ConverterParameter` option will take precedence over the `Separator` property.

 The `ConvertBack` method is not supported.
 For the opposite behavior see the [`StringToListConverter`](string-to-list-converter.md).